wiremock/api-template-library/apisetu.gov.in-civilsupplieskerala/index.md

 ---
 slug: "apisetu-gov-in-civilsupplieskerala"
-name: "Civil Supplies Department, Kerala"
+title: "Civil Supplies Department, Kerala"
 provider: "apisetu.gov.in"
 description: "Ration Cards issued by The Department of Civil Supplies functions under\
   \ the Department of Food, Civil Supplies and Consumer Affairs of the Government\